 Yet even for them, an emergency situation could throw a wrench in their prepping plans such that they wouldn’t be prepared because they didn’t take the time to consider such a possibility.
-Here are a few things that you may not be doing that you would end up regretting if S ever HTF.
+Here are a few things that you may not be doing that you would end up regretting if an unforeseen emergency did happen in your area.
+I’m updating this post based on some observations I’ve made from recent disasters in the news.
 In case you missed this post, 30 Items You Need To Survive A Pandemic

-I know many of you are teaching others to practice loading, cleaning, and shooting.
+Getting back to our soldier illustration, I know many of you are teaching others to practice loading, cleaning, and shooting.
 I applaud you.
-This is one area I am personally lacking, just giving you the heads up.
+This is one area I’m personally lacking, but do want to get up to speed soon.
 Thank goodness for the Second Amendment, I better leave it at that.
 This is my new favorite flashlight: Olight Flashlight

 But that’s exactly what some preppers do when it comes to their emergency supplies.
-They have them ready for an emergency, but they never test them out so that they can get comfortable with them when the real deal happens, let alone see if it’s going to work as expected and advertised.
+They feel they have them ready for an emergency, but they never test them out by actually using them so that they can get truly comfortable and confident with them when the real deal happens, let alone see if it’s going to work as expected and advertised.

 It would be smart on your part to practice cooking dinner with your backup camp stove every once in a while, or getting your family on board by cooking some of those meals you have set aside for emergencies.
 How about going camping with your tent sometime to make sure that you know how to put it together?